 CHC places fellows with organizations that make a difference both on the ground and at the policy level.
 Past host organizations have included the International Food Policy Research Institute (IFPRI), Mercy Corps, Helen Keller International, Land O’Lakes, Inc., the US Department of Agriculture, and the UN World Food Program.

 The Mickey Leland International Hunger Fellows Program was established in 2001 as a sister to CHC’s U.S.-focused Bill Emerson National Hunger Fellows Program.
-To date, six classes of Leland Fellows have completed their service.
-The current (7th) class will finish their fellowship August 31, 2015, and the 8th class will serve September 20, 2015 – August 31, 2017.
-For additional information, please download the Leland Program Brochure.
+To date, seven classes of Leland Fellows have completed their service.
+The current (8th) class will finish their fellowship August 30, 2017.
+Applications for the 9th class of Leland Fellows are now closed.